A sunset myth

 Color my world

-White light is changed by interaction with a foreign object, such as our atmosphere.
+Since our atmosphere is not a vacuum, sunlight is changed simply by passing through it.
 In an atmosphere without impurities (such as smoke and dust), light interacts only with air molecules.
 Air molecules are so small that they scatter (reflect) only a very narrow range of wavelengths.
-This atmospheric scattering acts like a filter that catches the violet and blue wavelengths first, allowing the longer wavelengths to pass through.
-When our sunlight has traveled through a relatively small amount of atmosphere, the wavelengths that reach our eyes are the just-scattered violet and blue wavelengths, and our sky looks blue (the sky appears more blue than violet because our eyes are more sensitive to blue light).
+This atmospheric scattering acts like a filter that scatters the violet and blue wavelengths first, allowing the longer wavelengths to pass through.
+When our sunlight has traveled through a relatively small amount of atmosphere (as it does when the sun is overhead), the wavelengths that reach our eyes are the just-scattered violet and blue wavelengths, and our sky looks blue (the sky appears more blue than violet because our eyes are more sensitive to blue light).

-On the other hand, because the longer orange and red wavelengths are less easily scattered, they penetrate a much greater distance through the atmosphere.
-When the sun is on the horizon, its light has passed through much more atmosphere than it did when it was directly overhead—the only light reaching our eyes has been stripped of its shorter, blue and violet, wavelengths, leaving only the orange and red wavelengths to color our sky.
+On the other hand, because the longer orange and red wavelengths are less easily scattered, they travel a much greater distance through the atmosphere.
+When the sun is on the horizon, its light has passed through much more atmosphere than it did when it was directly overhead—the only light reaching our eyes at sunrise or sunset has been stripped of its shorter (blue and violet) wavelengths by its arduous journey, leaving only the orange and red wavelengths to color our sky.
 Sunset!
 (Or sunrise.)

-Test this for yourself the next time a storm clears as the sun sets, and compare the color you see to the color on a hot, summer city evening.
+Verify this for yourself the next time a storm clears as the sun sets, and compare the color you see to the color on a hot, summer evening in the city.

-Since it’s the color you’re most interested in capturing, it’s usually best to go ahead and a allow your shadows to go black.
+Since it’s the color you’re most interested in capturing, it’s usually best to go ahead and a allow your shadows to go black to spare the color in the highlights.
 This usually requires some planning—finding striking subjects that stand out against the brighter sky or water.
 When you’ve found your sunset subject, turn off automatic exposure and meter on the sky, setting the exposure to no more than 2-stops above a middle tone (and usually darker).
 Remember, since your camera can’t capture what your eyes see anyway, the amount of light you give your scene is a creative decision.
 After you’ve exposed, make sure you check your RGB histogram to ensure that you haven’t clipped one of your color channels.

 You can read more about metering in my Manual Exposure article.